-Two Ways to Receive Care
+Three Ways to Receive Care

-Under the Exclusive Provider Organization, the EHP Medical Plan offers two ways to receive care.
-A higher level of benefits is paid for treatment by EHP Preferred providers in the EHP Network.
-A lower level of benefits is paid for treatment by EHP or Cigna PPO Network providers that are not EHP Preferred providers.
-Except as described under Special Rules for Certain Treatment by Out-of-Network Providers, Ambulance Services, Air Ambulance Transportation, Emergency Care and Care Received Outside the United States later in this SPD, no benefits are paid for treatment by providers that are not in the EHP or Cigna PPO Networks.
+Under the Exclusive Provider Organization, the EHP Medical Plan offers three ways to receive care.

+- The highest level of benefits is paid for treatment by EHP Select Pediatric providers. - The next highest level of benefits is paid for treatment by EHP Preferred providers. - A lower level of benefits is paid for treatment by EHP or Cigna PPO Network providers that are not EHP Preferred providers.

+Except as described under Special Rules for Certain Treatment by Out-of-Network Providers, Ambulance Services, Air Ambulance Transportation, Emergency Care and Care Received Outside the United States later in this SPD, no benefits are paid for treatment by providers that are not EHP Preferred, EHP Select Pediatric or EHP/Cigna PPO Network providers.

 You do not have to designate a Primary Care Physician and you never need a referral.
-Certain services require preauthorization, as explained later in this SPD.
+Certain services require prior authorization, as explained later in this SPD.